doscsy12/AKI_rrt/README.md

 ## Conclusion and recommendations
 We successfully explored a logistic regression model to classify AKI patients, who received delay renal therapy.

 It would be interesting to compare the outcomes of patients who underwent early and delayed dialysis.
-We could also include polynomial features since a preliminary analysis showed that an interaction of variables such as maximum anion gap and mean blood pressure may have a higher predictive model during classification.
+We could also include polynomial features since a preliminary analysis showed that an interaction of variables such as interaction between maximum anion gap and mean blood pressure, may have a higher predictive model during classification.
 Lastly, we want to explore boosting models as they may provide better accuracy.